Ziqi-Yang/jpg/README.typ

 Create your template inside `JPG_TEMPLATES_DIR` directory(by default, it's the `template` directory under your JPG user configuration directory).

-Also take a look at the example `script.just` file at your JPG user configuration directory.
+Also take a look at the example `main.just` file at your JPG user configuration directory.
 You can utilize builtin functions defined defined in #link("./lib.just")[lib.just] file.

 == Utility Tools